cockroachdb/docs/v22.2/cloud-storage-authentication.md

 In this SQL statement, the identity service account assumes the operation service account that has permission to write a backup to the GCS bucket.

-#### Run the operation from a CockroachDB self-hosted cluster on GCP
+#### Run the operation from a CockroachDB Self-hosted cluster on GCP

 To run the bulk operation, you can use [`implicit` authentication](#google-cloud-storage-implicit) for your identity service account and pass the `ASSUME_ROLE` parameter for your operation service account.